 Typical TPO Roof Assembly

-A typical TPO roof assembly consists of 1) the roof deck, usually concrete or corrugated steel, 2) a layer of insulation (commonly polyisocyanurate insulation) that varies in thickness according to local R-value requirements, 3) a cover board (most commonly gypsum board with a fiberglass facer), and 4) the TPO membrane itself.
+A typical TPO roof assembly consists of 1) the roof deck, usually concrete or corrugated steel, 2) a layer of insulation (commonly polyisocyanurate insulation) that varies in thickness according to local R-value requirements; these days 3 – 5 inches is common 3) a cover board (most commonly 1/2-inch or 5/8-inch gypsum board with a fiberglass facer), and 4) the TPO membrane itself.

-All TPO roof membranes have a gray bottom ply, which nobody can see once it’s installed.
+All TPO roofing membranes have a gray bottom ply, which nobody can see once it’s installed.
 A huge majority of TPO roofs are white, that is, they have a white top ply.

-This is understandable, since a huge reason for using TPO is that it provides a reflective cool roof membrane, and white membranes are the most reflective.
+This is understandable, since a huge reason for using TPO is that it can provide a reflective cool roof membrane, and white membranes are the most reflective.